fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/fx_FlightData.md

 ### `aircraftIdentification`

-The `Aircraft Identification`, abbreviated ACID (or ARCID in the [ADEXP specification](https://www.eurocontrol.int/publication/eurocontrol-specification-ats-data-exchange-presentation-adexp)), is defined by ICAO as *A group of letters, figures or a combination thereof which is either identical to, or the coded equivalent of, the aircraft call sign to be used in air-ground communications, and which is used to identify the aircraft in ground-ground air traffic services communications.*
+The `Aircraft Identification`, abbreviated ACID (or ARCID in the [ADEXP specification](https://www.eurocontrol.int/publication/eurocontrol-specification-ats-data-exchange-presentation-adexp)), is defined by ICAO as *a group of letters, figures or a combination thereof which is either identical to, or the coded equivalent of, the aircraft call sign to be used in air-ground communications, and which is used to identify the aircraft in ground-ground air traffic services communications.*
 The `Aircraft Identification` is NOT an identifier of an aircraft.
 It is an identifier of a flight, i.e. the operation of an aircraft from A to B.

 Examples of ACID: